OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/api-management/api-management-howto-create-apis.md

 [Configure API operations]: #configure-api-operations
 [Next steps]: #next-steps

-[How tooadd operations tooan API]: api-management-howto-add-operations.md
+[How to add operations to an API]: api-management-howto-add-operations.md
-[How toocreate and publish a product]: api-management-howto-add-products.md
+[How to create and publish a product]: api-management-howto-add-products.md

 [Get started with Azure API Management]: api-management-get-started.md
 [Create an API Management service instance]: api-management-get-started.md#create-service-instance
-[How toosecure back-end services using client certificate authentication in Azure API Management]: api-management-howto-mutual-certificates.md
+[How to secure back-end services using client certificate authentication in Azure API Management]: api-management-howto-mutual-certificates.md
-[How tooauthorize developer accounts using OAuth 2.0 in Azure API Management]: api-management-howto-oauth2.md
+[How to authorize developer accounts using OAuth 2.0 in Azure API Management]: api-management-howto-oauth2.md